Dabney Friedrich: Federal judicial service

 On May 8, 2017, President Donald Trump announced his intent to nominate Friedrich to serve as a United States district judge of the United States District Court for the District of Columbia, to a seat vacated by Reggie Walton, who assumed senior status on December 31, 2015.
 She was formally nominated on June 7, 2017.
 On July 25, 2017, the Senate Judiciary Committee held a hearing on her nomination.
 Her nomination was reported out of committee by a voice vote on September 14, 2017.
 On November 16, 2017, the United States Senate invoked cloture on her nomination by a 93–4 vote.
 On November 27, 2017, her nomination was confirmed by a 97–3 vote.
 She received her judicial commission on December 1, 2017.

-Friedrich is a prolific feeder judge.
+Friedrich is a feeder judge.
 Since 2019, she has sent more of her clerks to the Supreme Court than any other district court judge in the country.